AGENDA

 Several states have experienced severe events in the last year.
 This course delves into what our experts have experienced, learned and what they suggest for future emergencies/disasters

-Venessa Sims, MEP, GA-CEM, Director of Outreach Law Enforcement and Emergency Management, GA Department of Agriculture
+Presenters: Venessa Sims, MEP, GA-CEM, Director of Outreach Law Enforcement and Emergency Management, GA Department of Agriculture

 Proper cleaning and sanitation are critical to keeping your population healthy.
 But do you know everything you need to know about the products you’re using, how they should be applied and the latest tools and techniques for maximizing disease prevention?
 This workshop will ensure the hard work your team is putting into cleaning is actually paying off.